petedoyle/Demo-ComposeMovieSearch/README.md

 # Compose Movie Search
-This is a simple Android application showing a list of movies, with an ability to search through the list.
-It's written using Jetpack Compose and contains an MVVM / MVI-"ish" architecture that I'm currently experimenting with and have found to work well with Compose.
+This is a simple one-screen Jetpack Compose UI app that shows a list of movies, with the ability to search the list.
+It aims to be a real example that is simple and straightforward, useful to those touching Compose UI for the first time.

-## Demo
 ![Demo](demo.gif)

 ## Getting Started